If you’re living abroad because your partner is, continuing your career isn’t always easy. Here are some tips that will help you work and travel.

 Learn to improvise

 At the same time, develop your improvisational skills and ability to respond to changes and unexpected developments.
 In this world of fast-paced change and information overload, it is hard to plan and predict everything, especially when you are in a new environment and culture.
 Learn the skills to deal with the unexpected, recognize unplanned opportunities, and engage fully in your current reality.
+Don’t be afraid to think outside the box and work remotely.

 Listen to people